-Background The sympathetic nervous system spans the length of the axial skeleton; most of the various plexi and ganglia are readily accessible to percutaneous interruption.
-In the palliative care setting, the most common indication for interrupting the sympathetic axis is to control pain arising from malignancies of the abdominal and pelvic viscera.
-Visceral pain is often described as constant, deep and is difficult to localize and characterize.
-When such a pain syndrome is recalcitrant to meticulous application of drug and behavioral therapy, or if the patient is intolerant to drug therapy, consultation should be sought to either a Pain specialist or Interventional Radiologist for consideration of neurolytic procedures.
-Potential advantages of a neurolytic procedure, compared to spinal and epidural anesthetic techniques (see Fast Fact #98), include cost savings and avoidance of hardware (e.g. catheters, tubes, pump), which can be cumbersome, are subject to malfunction, and pose an infection risk.
+Background The sympathetic nervous system spans the length of the axial skeleton.
+Most of the plexi and ganglia are readily accessible to percutaneous interruption.
+In the palliative care setting, the most common indication for interrupting the sympathetic axis via a “nerve block” is to control visceral pain arising from malignancies of the abdominal and pelvic viscera.
+Visceral pain is often described as a deep, squeezing pain that is difficult to localize and characterize.
+When it is recalcitrant to meticulous pharmacologic and behavioral therapy, or if the patient is intolerant to pharmacotherapy, consultation should be sought to either a pain specialist or interventional radiologist for consideration of neurolytic procedures.
+Potential advantages of a neurolytic procedure, compared to spinal and epidural anesthetic techniques (see Fast Fact #98), include cost savings and avoidance of hardware (e.g., catheters, tubes, pump), which can be cumbersome, are subject to malfunction, and pose an infection risk.

-Types of Blocks The following procedures have an established record of success in well-selected patients:
+Types of Nerve Blocks The following have an established record in well-selected patients:

 - Celiac plexus block (CPB).
 Used for upper abdominal pain – most commonly from pancreatic cancer.
 It is also appropriate for pain involving the GI tract from the distal third of the esophagus to the transverse colon, the liver and biliary tract, the adrenals, and mesentery.
-There have been over 14 controlled studies assessing the utility of a CPB, two of which are felt to be of high quality design.
-The data is fairly convincing that CPB can improve analgesia, decrease opioid consumption and decrease opioid-induced adverse effects compared with conventional analgesic treatments.
+There have been over 25 controlled studies assessing the utility of a CPB.
+The data suggest CPB can improve analgesia, decrease opioid consumption, and decrease opioid-induced adverse effects compared with conventional analgesic treatments.

 - Superior hypogastric plexus block (SHPB).
 Applicable to malignant pain of the gastrointestinal tract from the descending colon to the rectum, as well as the urogenital system.
 There is less robust data evaluating SHPB for visceral pain, with one study showing a decrease in pain intensity and less morphine consumption when SHPB was utilized.

-Complications & Side Effects Side effects – referable to loss of sympathetic tone – include transient hypotension and increased intestinal motility leading to diarrhea.
+Complications & Side Effects Side effects – referable to loss of sympathetic tone – include transient hypotension (30-60% of cases) and increased intestinal motility leading to diarrhea which is usually temporary.
 However, often the diarrhea is preferred over opioid induced constipation.
 Complications include needle injury to visceral, neural, and vascular structures; pain at the injection site; and failure to obtain an analgesic response.
 Contraindications to these procedures include bleeding diathesis and local infection.

 Post-Procedural Management Crucial to the success of sympatholysis is proper patient selection and technical skill.
 Sympathetic blocks are not a panacea and generally do not obviate the need for ongoing pharmacological management of residual pain.
-However, they can substantially improve analgesia and quality of life, and may allow for opioid dosage reduction.
+However, in select patients they can substantially improve analgesia and quality of life and may allow for opioid dosage reduction.
 Note: attempts at post-block opioid reduction should be done with care to avoid unmasking existing nociceptive/neuropathic pain and precipitating opioid withdrawal.

 - De Leon-Casasola OA.
 Critical evaluation of chemical neurolysis of the sympathetic axis for cancer pain.
 Cancer Control.
 2000; 7(2):142-148.